rngadam/uwh/specification.md

 - Depth is 3 meters; the time it takes to surface or dive takes into account the vertical diving or surfacing speed
 - Breath holds while moving are generally between 10s and 20s, maximum 30s when relatively static
 - left-handedness, a trait possessed by only 10 percent of the population, while the other 90 percent is right-handed. distribute left and right to be random but statistically correct.
+- Flick distance is between 0.5 and rarely 3m, but more generally 1-2 meters

 ---